googleknight/MovieCataloger/README.md

 * Then select Update by Filtering movie name.
 * Now update rest of the movies individually, and explore the software now.
 Your Catalog is ready.

-## Features that needs to be added in future
+## Things that needs to be done in future
-* Update movie by giving IMDB ID manually
+* Update movie by giving IMDB ID manually.
 * Auto search for new movies in selected folders at boot up of software and asks to add them in catalog.
-* Import export database and files
+* Import export database and files.
 * Create a new menu item which generates custom view which will shows movies categorized in genre, year, language, country, director wise and generate pie chart of the data.
 * Provide a new window to copy movies to another source.
 * Write JUnit files for unit testing all methods.
+* Make it cross platform compatible.
+* Improve regular expression used to retrieve movie name from file name.
+* Write an independent API/ mechanism to extract movie details from IMDB, in case OMDB API is not working.
+* Improve documentation, add more comments wherever it is required.
+* Find new bugs and fix them.
 * Imrove design, imporve button names, etc.
 * Add new items in menu bar.